 Written by: Grant Nel

-Whilst trundling slowly along the Selinda Spillway, soaking up a landscape that has benefitted from some excellent rains at the back end of the wet season, we bumped into a large antelope standing in the middle of the track.
+Whilst trundling slowly along the Selinda Spillway in northern Botswana, soaking up a landscape that has benefitted from some excellent rains at the back end of the wet season, we bumped into a large antelope standing in the middle of the track.
 My first instinct was expressed as, “Wow, what a beautiful waterbuck,” but our guide had a little smirk on his face as this guide, with 30 years’ experience, started to flounder and mumble over his identification!

 “It’s a hybrid,” he whispered to me.